elder-oss/sourcerer-samples/README.md

 # Sourcerer

-For information about the Sourcerer framework, see the [sourcerer GitHub repository](adsfas)
+For information about the Sourcerer framework, see the [sourcerer GitHub repository](https://github.com/elder-oss/sourcerer).

 ## TODO Sourcerer Sample